SummaryRead the full fact sheet

 - Alcohol – a mother who drinks large amounts of alcohol during pregnancy may increase the risk of congenital heart disorders.

-- Maternal health – factors such as unmanaged diabetes and poor nutrition during pregnancy may increase the risk.
+- Maternal health – factors such as unmanaged and may increase the risk.

 - Maternal age – babies of older women are more likely to have a birth defect than babies of younger women.